hayleymcilwrath/AAD118/README.md

 ![penguin_hardback_classics](https://cloud.githubusercontent.com/assets/8985471/6835710/646f8680-d334-11e4-9b88-17e79a4c9b7e.jpg)

 I have been in love with these cover redesigns since I seen them.
-The cloth bound editions are beutifuly desinged.
+The cloth bound editions are beautifully designed.

 ![penguin-classics-clothbound-hardback-spines-258x300](https://cloud.githubusercontent.com/assets/8985471/6835709/632b568c-d334-11e4-9695-a6ee4d7bbc4c.jpg)

-I also like how the side of the book all link together when you have them as a set sitting as this will make the audiance want them all as they all link together.
+I also like how the side of the book all link together when you have them as a set sitting as this will make the audience want them all as they all link together.

 ##Toby Barlow

 ![1724365](https://cloud.githubusercontent.com/assets/8985471/7430821/bca0e1e4-f00f-11e4-931a-fc14d3ac835e.jpg)

+##Stephen King

 ![pet-sematary-stephen-king_cat](https://cloud.githubusercontent.com/assets/8985471/7430886/8a0e137c-f010-11e4-898e-8f5eeab241b6.jpg)